 A new 2 year thematic cycle has been introduced in 2018-2019 which supports curricular breadth and progression.
 Each theme is introduced through a question designed to stimulate the children's interests and leads to carefully planned learning opportunities.
 These are based on the National Curriculum and enhanced through use of the local environment and exciting first-hand experiences.
 A number of enrichment activities are embedded into each theme through outside learning opportunities and visitors to the school.

-The themes promote cross-curricular links to enable the children to make connections in their learning.
+The themes are organised into 3 key areas: Create, Discover and Explore to promote cross-curricular links to enable the children to make connections in their learning.
 For example, exciting and relevant reading texts are used to enthuse, inspire and stimulate the imagination.
 They also provide contextual and meaningful opportunities for creative writing.
 STEM (Science, Technology, Engineering and Maths) activities are also embedded throughout the year alongside Drama, Art, Music and PE.
-Weekly Spanish lessons have also been introduced from Year 1 upwards.
+Weekly Spanish lessons have also been introduced from Year 3 upwards.

 The curriculum will continue to be reviewed and enhanced throughout 2019-2020 in order to provide sustainable links with the community and further enrichment opportunities.
-Once completed, the full curriculum will be made available on this page.
-Copies of the termly plans can also be located on each class page.
+Once completed, the revised curriculum will be made available on this page.
+Copies of the termly plans can be located on each class page.